Where can I go / who can I talk to for support?

 GP: You can visit your GP for confidential advice and support

 Heads Up – Heads Up exists to help men stay happy.
-It provides a toolbox that can help overcome common issues like trouble sleeping, feeling low and money worries and also has an online check-up to help assess your own wellbeing.
+It provides a toolbox that can help overcome common issues like trouble sleeping, feeling low and money worries.
+It also has an online check-up to help assess your own wellbeing.
 It also provides information on support.

-Bucks MIND provides support to people with mental health needs and offers one-to-one peer support and more.
+Bucks MIND provides support to people with mental health needs.
+They offer one-to-one peer support and more.
 Tel: 01494 463364.

 Buckinghamshire and Mid-Thames Relate (Relationships) by telephone: 01296 427973 or by email.